primeeng-adil/netsuite-takeoff-integration/README.md

 ### Switching between Sandbox and Production Environments

-To transition between the sandbox and production environments, follow these steps to modify the 'NETSUITE URL' parameter in consts.csv.
+To transition between the sandbox and production environments, follow these steps to modify the **NETSUITE URL** parameter in consts.csv.
 By default, the URL is set for the sandbox environment.
 To make the switch to the production environment, simply eliminate the `-sb1` suffix from the URL.
 This transformation results in a URL resembling:

 `https://6516658.app.netsuite.com/app/common/custom/custrecordentry.nl?rectype=207`

-And to switch back to sandbox environment, reinstating the `-sb1` suffix in the NETSUITE URL accomplishes the switch effectively.
+And to switch back to sandbox environment, reinstating the `-sb1` suffix in the **NETSUITE URL** accomplishes the switch effectively.
 For example:

 `https://6516658-sb1.app.netsuite.com/app/common/custom/custrecordentry.nl?rectype=207`